B2C: Definition, challenges and explanations

 What are the advantages and disadvantages of B2C?

 However, B2C is not without its drawbacks.
-Strong competition in B2C markets can lead to price pressure and requires constant innovation to remain attractive.
+Strong competition in B2C markets can lead to price pressure, and requires constant innovation to remain attractive.

-Concrete examples and use cases of B2C
+Real-life examples and B2C use cases

 A typical example of B2C is an online store selling clothing directly to consumers, without going through distributors or wholesalers.